pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 This example spout connects to a Kafka queue and reads a topic.
 The spout then writes each message in the topic to a file named by the topic and offset.
-It uses Kafka group ids to maintain a cursor into the offset in the topic, making it resilient to restarts.
+It uses Kafka group IDs to maintain a cursor into the offset in the topic, making it resilient to restarts.

 ## Introduction